A complete application consists of

 Applicants are expected to have the following:

-The University of Missouri Graduate School has some minimum requirements for GPA and GRE scores.Learn More
+The University of Missouri Graduate School has some minimum requirements for GPA and English language scores.Learn More

 These requirements are effective for students entering GAP after June 1, 2000.
 Items VII and VIII affect students that entered the GAP in Fall 1999 and parts of items VII and VIII affect all GAP students immediately.